microsoft/TypeScript-wiki/FAQ.md

 ### Calls to CFA-Affecting Require Explicitly Typed Names to Affect Control Flow

-TypeScript only treats a function call as returning `never` or implying an assetion check for control-flow analysis when:
+TypeScript only treats a function call as returning `never` or implying an assertion check for control-flow analysis when:

 * The call is a top-level expression statement
 * The target is an identifier or dotted sequence of identifiers